papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

 Our varying names can be anything, as long as they are consistent between fragment and vertex shaders.

-## Uniforms
+## mat4 Uniform

 The next line in our vertex shader brings us to another topic, uniforms:
 ```glsl
 uniform mat4 u_projView;
 ```

 A uniform is like a script variable that we can set from Java.
-For example, if we needed to pass the mouse coordinates to a shader program, we would use a `vec2` uniform.
+For example, if we needed to pass the mouse coordinates to a shader program, we would use a `vec2` uniform and send the new `(x, y)` values to the shader every time the mouse moves.
+Like attributes, uniforms are **read-only** in the shader, so we cannot assign values to them in GLSL.

 In our case, the vertex shader needs to transform the screen space coordinates from our SpriteBatch -- e.g. `(10, 10)` -- into 3D world-space coordinates.
 We do this by multiplying our `Position` attribute by the combined [projection and view matrices](http://en.wikipedia.org/wiki/Transformation_matrix) of our SpriteBatch, which is named `u_projView` (or `SpriteBatch.U_PROJ_VIEW`).
 This leads to 2D orthographic projection, where origin `(0, 0)` is at the top left:
 ```glsl